 - Combine with a little pasta water to make the perfect garlic butter pasta.

 - Drizzle over roasted zucchini or fresh cooked green beans.

-- Spoon over lobster or use as a garlic butter dipping sauce for shrimp.
+- Spoon over lobster or use it as a garlic butter dipping sauce for shrimp.

-- This sauce compliments my blacked cod recipe and many other seafood recipes.
+- This sauce complements my blacked cod recipe and many other seafood recipes.

 - Or swap out the garlic herb butter on my gluten-free garlic bread recipe.